Amenhotep19/real-time-lab/README.md

 In a quad-core system the processors are labeled 0 to 3.
 This runs measure thread context switching on processor 0.

-To measure latencies, Cyclictest runs a non real-time master thread (scheduling class SCHED_OTHER) which starts a defined number of measuring threads with a defined real-time priority (scheduling class SCHED_FIFO).
+To measure latencies, Cyclictest runs a non real-time master thread (scheduling class **SCHED_OTHER**) which starts a defined number of measuring threads with a defined real-time priority (scheduling class **SCHED_FIFO**).
 The measuring threads are woken up periodically with a defined interval by an expiring timer (cyclic alarm).
 Subsequently, the difference between the programmed and the effective wake-up time is calculated and handed over to the master thread via shared memory.
 The master thread tracks the latency values and prints the minimum, maximum, and average latencies after each iteration (default) or once the number of iterations specified is completed (–quiet).

-Why does ps show Cyclictest as begin scheduled under a normal policy (SCHED_OTHER) not a real-time policy?
+#### Why does **ps** show Cyclictest under a normal policy (SCHED_OTHER) not a real-time policy?

 The Cyclictest task always has one or more threads, several measuring threads which are scheduled under a real-time policy and a main thread (used to aggregate the measurements) which is scheduled under a normal policy.
 The command ps -ce only shows the main process and not its measuring threads.
 To also see the measuring threads, use the command ps -eLc | grep cyclic which shows the main-process and all its threads which are indicated as being scheduled under a real-time policy (SCHED_FIFO).
 An example of output from the correct command is below.
 The first column is PID (process ID), the second column is LWP (light weight process ID, thread ID), the third column is CLS (scheduling class, scheduling policy), and the fourth column is PRI (priority).

 #### Observing the Thread Scheduling Algorithm